dougeby/IntuneDocs/InTuneDocs/DeployUse/find-a-pfn-for-per-app-vpn.md

 # Find a package family name (PFN) for per-app VPN configuration

-There are two ways to find a PFN so that you can configure a per-app VPN.
+There are two ways to find a PFN so that you can set up a per-app VPN.

 ## Find a PFN for an app that's installed on a Windows 10 computer

-If the app you are working with is already installed on a Windows 10 computer, you can use the [Get-AppxPackage](https://technet.microsoft.com/library/hh856044.aspx) PowerShell cmdlet to get the PFN.
+If the app that you are working with is already installed on a Windows 10 computer, you can use the [Get-AppxPackage](https://technet.microsoft.com/library/hh856044.aspx) PowerShell cmdlet to get the PFN.

 The syntax for Get-AppxPackage is:

 ` Parameter Set: __AllParameterSets`
 ` Get-AppxPackage [[-Name] <String> ] [[-Publisher] <String> ] [-AllUsers] [-User <String> ] [ <CommonParameters>]`

+> [!NOTE]
-> Note: you may have to run PowerShell as an admin in order to retrieve the PFN
+You may have to run PowerShell as an admin to retrieve the PFN.

-For example, to get info on all the universal apps installed on the computer use `Get-AppxPackage`.
+For example, to get info about all the universal apps installed on the computer, use `Get-AppxPackage`.

-To get info on an app you know the name of, or part of the name of, use `Get-AppxPackage *<app_name>`.
-Note the use of the wildcard character, particularly helpful if you're not sure of the full name of the app.
-For example to get the info for OneNote, use `Get-AppxPackage *OneNote`.
+To get info about an app when you know the name part of the name, use `Get-AppxPackage *<app_name>`.
+Note the use of the wildcard character, which is particularly helpful if you're not sure of the full name of the app.
+For example, to get the info for OneNote, use `Get-AppxPackage *OneNote`.

 Here is the information retrieved for OneNote: